abrennec/sose20_cc2/02_ofApp/assignments/readme.md

 This is an advanced exercise if you feel bored with the rest.
 Integrate all the different sine wave visualizations from 2.2 into one ofApp.
 - Create a drawing function for each visualization.
-- Make use of ofKeyPressed(..) to switch between the visualizations.
+- Make use of ofKeyPressed(..) to switch between the visualizations (refer to the blendingExample from the previous session for more details on how to achieve this).
-- *Hint:* In order to evaluate which drawing function you select, you need to add a **member variable** to the ofApp class.
+- Would it be possible to blend between the visualizations?
+  - If so, how could you do this?